v6d-io/v6d/k8s/cmd/README.md

 * [vineyardctl](#vineyardctl)	 - vineyardctl is the command-line tool for interact with the Vineyard Operator.
 * [vineyardctl delete backup](#vineyardctl-delete-backup)	 - Delete the backup job on kubernetes
-* [vineyardctl delete cert-manager](#vineyardctl-delete-cert-manager)	 - Delete the cert-manager on kubernetes
 * [vineyardctl delete csidriver](#vineyardctl-delete-csidriver)	 - Delete the vineyard csi driver on kubernetes
 * [vineyardctl delete operation](#vineyardctl-delete-operation)	 - Delete the operation from kubernetes
 * [vineyardctl delete operator](#vineyardctl-delete-operator)	 - Delete the vineyard operator from kubernetes